himanshi-tandon/data-structure-javascript/README.md

     - remove()
 - [Graph](#graph)
 - [Graphs: breadth-first search](#graphs-breadth-first-search)
+Time complexcity
 ## Stack
 Stack is a linear data structure in which addition or removal of element follows a particular order i.e. LIFO(Last in First Out) AND FILO(First in Last Out).

 A real-world example is a stack of plates. we can see that the plate that is inserted last is the first one to be taken off.

+Time complexity
+If you don’t know much about time complexity, you’ll be lost until you read this short article on time complexity in JavaScript.
+For each method on the stack, the worst-case time complexity is constant — O(1).
+This means that as the stack grows to n size, each method completes its job in the same amount of time.
+push: Constant — O(1)
+pop: Constant — O(1)
+peek: Constant — O(1)
+empty: Constant — O(1)
+size: Constant — O(1)
+swap: Constant — O(1)

 - **push(item):** Adds an element to the stack
 - **pop():** Removes an element from the stack, if the function is call on an empty stack it indicates “Underflow”